-This is something that is truly challenging to teach and practice in a classroom setting.
+This is something that is genuinely challenging to teach and practice in a classroom setting.
 Virtual gun ranges can offer a safe and educational alternative to traditional classroom-style education.
 Officers can engage in situational training simulations that mimic crises they are faced with on the job.
-By acting out the scenario, going through the steps of de-escalation, and getting productive criticism on their performance, they will be more equipped to handle these situations in the future.
+By acting out the scenario, going through the de-escalation steps, and getting productive criticism on their performance, they will be more equipped to handle these situations in the future.

 Ultimately, when it comes to de-escalation techniques, nothing will outweigh the benefits of hands-on practice.
 Engage Virtual Range offers a safe and realistic environment for law enforcement professionals to engage in life-like simulations that promote learning and build confidence.

 Learn more about EVR and our unique capabilities to cater to the needs of law enforcement.